czarek009/MalinowyBASIC/doc/coding-rules.md

     - Underscores shall be used to separate words in variable names.
     - The names of any pointer variables shall end with `_p`
-    - The names of any global variables shall end with `_g`
+    - The names of any global variables shall end with `_g` 4.2 Rules:
+    - All variables should be initialized at declaration.
+    - Each variable should be defined in separate line.
+    - All variables should have minimal required scope.
+    - All local variables should be defined at the top of their scope.